 The Sunbirds also shined in the relay events as both women's relay squads secured Top-five national finishes.
 The 4x100 relay team of Nydia Chance, Avril Mendoza, Shaniya Randolph, and Cyan Haslip placed fifth overall with a time of 45.32.
 Later in the meet, the 4x400 relay squad of Kenahdi Haslip, Randolph, Mendoza, and Haslip crossed the line in 3:37.14 to finish fifth in the nation.

-As a team, the Sunbird men finished 12th overall in the nation, while the women secured an 18th-place national finish.
-The top eight performers in an event claim a First Team All-American spot, while ninth through 16th place earn Second Team honors.
-The Sunbirds left their mark at the NCAA Championships with seven All-American honors!
-With head coach Robert Foster at the helm, the track and field team prepares for their transfer to the CCAA conference, closing the curtain on one of the most successful seasons in Fresno Pacific track and field history.
+With head coach Robert Foster at the helm, the Fresno Pacific track and field team prepares for their transfer to the CCAA conference, closing the curtain on one of the most successful seasons in FPU track and field history.

 SUNBIRD SOCIAL